Quantum origin of the primordial fluctuation spectrum and its statistics: The collapse model account for the inflationary origin of cosmic structure

-It is worthwhile to mention that the relation for $\alpha_{lm}$ with the Newtonian potential, as obtained in \eqref{almcol} within the collapse framework has no analogue in the usual treatments of the subject.
+It is worthwhile to mention that the relation of $\alpha_{lm}$ with the Newtonian potential, as obtained in Eq. \eqref{almcol} within the collapse framework has no analogue in the usual treatments of the subject.
 It provides us with a clear identification of the aspects of the analysis where the ``randomness" is located.
-In this case, it resides in the randomly selected values $ x_{k,1}^{\textrm{R,I}}$, $ x_{k,2}^{\textrm{R,I}}$ that appear in the expressions of the collapses associated with of each modes.
-Here, we also find a clarification of how, in spite of the intrinsic randomness, can we make any prediction at all.
-The individual complex quantities $\alpha_{lm} $ correspond to large sums of complex contributions, each one having a certain randomness but leading in combination to a characteristic value in just the same way as a random walk made of multiple steps.
-In other words, the justification for the use of statistics in our approach is: The quantity $\alpha_{lm}$ is the sum of contributions from the collection of modes, each contribution being a random number leading to what is in effect a sort of ``two-dimensional random walk" whose total displacement corresponds to the observational quantity.
-Nothing like this can be found in the most popular accounts, in which the issues we have been focussing on, are hidden in a maze of often unspecified assumptions and unjustified identifications \cite{Short}.
+In this case, it resides in the randomly selected values $ x_{\nk,1}^{\textrm{R,I}}$, $ x_{\nk,2}^{\textrm{R,I}}$ that appear in the expressions of the collapses associated with each of the modes.
+Here, we also find a clarification of how, in spite of the intrinsic randomness, we can make any prediction at all.
+The individual complex quantities $\alpha_{lm} $ correspond to large sums of complex contributions, each one having a certain randomness, but leading in combination [i.e. the sum of contributions appearing in Eq. \eqref{almcol}], to a characteristic value in just the same way as a random walk made of multiple steps.
+In other words, the justification for the use of statistics in our approach is that the quantity $\alpha_{lm}$ is the sum of contributions from the collection of modes, each contribution being a random number leading to what is in effect, a sort of ``two-dimensional random walk," for which the total displacement corresponds to the observational quantity.
+Nothing like this can be found in the most popular accounts, in which the issues we have been focussing on are hidden in a maze of often unspecified assumptions and unjustified identifications \cite{5}.

-Thus, according to (\ref{almcol}) all the modes contribute to $\alpha_{lm}$, with a complex number.
-If we had the outcomes characterizing each of the individual collapses we could of course predict the value of this quantities.
-However, we have at this point no other access to such information than the observational quantities $ \alpha_{lm}$ themselves.
+Thus, according to Eq. (\ref{almcol}), all the modes contribute to $\alpha_{lm}$, with a complex number.
+If we had the outcomes characterizing each of the individual collapses, we would be able to predict the exact value of each of these individual quantities.
+However, we have, at this point, no other access to such information than the observational quantities $ \alpha_{lm}$ themselves.

-We hope to be able to say something about these but doing so requires the consideration of further hypothesis regarding the statistical aspects of the physics behind the collapse as well as the conditions previous to them.
+We hope to be able to say something about these, but doing so requires the consideration of further hypothesis regarding the statistical aspects of the physics behind the collapse as well as the conditions previous to them.